Myanmar Travel Information

-The international dialling code for Burma (Myanmar) is +95.
+The international dialling code for Myanmar (Burma) is +95.
 The outgoing code is 00 followed by the relevant country code.
-The area code for Yangon (Rangoon) is (1) and Mandalay is (2).
-Internet cafes are widely available in Mandalay and Yangon and public telephone booths can be found on nearly every street corner as well as at railway stations and airports; however, international calls are expensive.
-The military regime carefully controls and monitors all internet use in Burma and restricts internet access through software-based censorship that limits the materials individuals can access online.
-A loop-hole has been reported by some travellers: add an "s" to the "http" portion of the URL to bypass the blocked site.
-Several cyber cafes have been allowed to open, but access to the internet is very expensive, and access to most international e-mail services such as Hotmail and Yahoo is prohibited, although Gmail can now be accessed.
+Most businesses in the country list a few numbers, as landlines often go dead and calls don't go through.
+Prepaid SIM cards are widely available in Mandalay and Yangon and public telephone booths can be found on nearly every street corner as well as at railway stations and airports; however, international calls are expensive.
+The government has been known to monitor and censor internet usage and some websites may not be available.

-Two bottles of liquor, two cartons of cigarettes or 100 cigars and half litre of perfume are allowed per person.
+Two bottles of liquor, 200 cigarettes or 50 cigars, and half litre of perfume are allowed per person.
 Valuables including jewellery, cameras, electronic equipment, etc, should be declared at customs upon arrival.
 Purchases of locally bought goods may require receipts upon departure.

 Become our Myanmar Travel Expert